emu4crt/files/README.md

 |PSX    | X | X |   | X | X | X |   |
 |PCE**  | X | X |   |   | X |   |   |

-- Lines, for each column:
+* Lines, for each column:

-  - NTSC modes : 240 and 480 lines @ 60 Hz
+   NTSC modes : 240 and 480 lines @ 60 Hz
-  - PAL modes: 288 and 576 lines @ 50 Hz
+   PAL modes: 288 and 576 lines @ 50 Hz

    __*__ -> 240 and 288 lines only

    __**__ -> NTSC modes only

-## `Super Resolutions`:
+### `Super Resolutions`

    4 custom resolutions cover all needs for every emulated systems:

 |      | Columns  |  Lines    |  Frequency  |
 |:-----| :------: | :-------: | :---------: |